 No, once you choose a tax regime for a financial year, you cannot change it during the same financial year.
 However, you can opt for a different regime in the next financial year.

-No, it is not mandatory to opt for the new tax regime for the financial year 2023-2024.
+No, it is not mandatory to opt for the new tax regime for the FY 2025-26.
 Taxpayers can choose between the old and new tax regimes.
 The decision to switch or not switch regimes can be made at the start of the fiscal year and is final for the entire year.
 Before deciding on the best tax regime for one's situation, one should carefully consider income sources, deductions, and exemptions.

-No, because the new tax regime has fewer exemptions and deductions, you will be unable to claim deductions under Section 80C if you choose the new tax regime for the fiscal year 2023-2024.
+No, because the new tax regime has fewer exemptions and deductions, you will be unable to claim deductions under Section 80C if you choose the new tax regime for FY 2025-26.
 You must choose the old tax regime if you want to claim Section 80C and other deductions.

 Disclaimer